Legislature(2021 - 2022)GRUENBERG 120

 positive working relationships with law enforcement agencies and

-other community partners; additionally, that he understood
+other community partners; additionally, he understood Alaska's

-facing many challenges, such as recruitment, retention, budget
+many challenges, such as recruitment, retention, budget

 constraints, and public trust.
 He believed that the